DaveMielke/NBP/b2g/ui/doc/notes.rst

 e.g. a teacher, to offer direct assistance.

 A standard USB-A (or host) port is near the back of the left side.
-USB devices (memory stick, external keyboard, mouse, ethernet adapter, hub, etc) can be connected to it.
+USB devices (memory stick, external keyboard, mouse, Ethernet adapter, hub, etc) can be connected to it.
 Devices that draw power from the port will drain the battery so using a powered hub, when possible, should be considered.